Divide by Question, Conquer by Agent: SPLIT-RAG with Question-Driven Graph Partitioning: Experiment

 Four widely used KGQA benchmarks are used for experiments: 1) WebQuestionsSP(WebQSP)~\cite{yih2016value}, which contains full semantic parses in SPARQL queries answerable using Freebase.; 2) Complex WebQuestions(CWQ)~\cite{talmor2018web}, which takes SPARQL queries from WebQSP and automatically create more complex queries; 3-4) MetaQA-2-Hop and MetaQA-3-Hop~\cite{zhang2018variational}, consisting of a movie ontology derived from the WikiMovies Dataset and three sets of question-answer pairs written in natural language, ranging from 1-3 hops.
 1-hop questions in MetaQA dataset are not used in experiments since the queries are too basic.
 The detailed dataset statistics are presented in table~\ref{table:datasets}.

-Three types of baselines are included in the experiments.
-Listed as below, details of those baselines are described in Appendix~\ref{app:baseline}.
+Three types of baselines are included in the experiments, details are described in Appendix~\ref{app:baseline}.

 \begin{itemize} \item \textbf{1) Embedding method}, including KV-Mem~\cite{miller2016key}, GraftNet~\cite{sun2018open}, PullNet~\cite{sun2019pullnet}, EmbedKGQA~\cite{saxena2020improving}, TransferNet~\cite{shi2021transfernet};